-Submit your application no later than November 15; late filing is Nov 2 — 15 of the year in which your certification expires.
+Submit your application by the filing deadline October 1; late filing is October 2 – October 15 of the year in which your certification expires.
 Renewal determination notifications are generally sent within days of submission.
 Please retain a copy of all records, including a copy of your completed renewal application.

 No. You will be asked to provide these materials only if your application is selected for random audit.
 You will be notified in writing if your application is selected for audit.

 Submit the following documents for your renewal: